 Acupuncture rates are $100 for the initial treatments and $60 for follow-ups.
 There are no additional fees for extra modalities used (such as cupping, guasha, massage, moxa, etc.) and treatment strategies will be based off of your personal presentation and diagnosis.
 I also provide a sliding scale service for follow up treatments Tuesday from 11am to 4pm.
 At Resonant Body Acupuncture, your health and wellness comes first!

-Acupuncture in Cary.
-Acupuncture in Raleigh.
-Acupuncturist proudly serving Cary and Raleigh, NC.
+Acupuncture Cary NC.
+Acupuncture Raleigh NC.
+Acupuncturist near me.
 Copyright © 2018 The Resonant Body, LLC - All Rights Reserved.